Drugs that interact with duloxetine

 Duloxetine is a selective serotonin and norepinephrine reuptake inhibitor (SNRI) that works by increasing the levels of serotonin and norepinephrine in the brain.
 This dual action on neurotransmitters is thought to help regulate mood and relieve symptoms of depression and anxiety.

-See also Duloxetine used for pain
+See also Duloxetine cardiac

 How It Works